 This interdisciplinary major requires completion of a core of four courses (12 semester hours) in art, music, philosophy, and religion; completion of concentrations in two areas of the humanities; completion of six semester hours of one foreign language; and completion of Humanities 400 and 460.
-The exact program must be established by the student and their designated advisor and must be approved by the chairperson of the Division of Fine Arts and Humanities.Required Core courses: (Course descriptions can be found under each area.)
+The exact program must be established by the student and their designated advisor and must be approved by the chairperson of the Division of Fine Arts and Humanities.
+Required Core courses: (Course descriptions can be found under each area.)

-MUSC 100 Music Appreciation (3)
+Music Appreciation (3)

-SPAN 101 & 102 Elementary Spanish I (3) & Elementary Spanish II (3)
+Elementary Spanish I (3) & Elementary Spanish II (3)

-or

-FREN 101 & 102 Elementary French I (3) & Elementary French II (3)
+Elementary French I (3) & Elementary French II (3)

-PHIL 101 Introduction to Philosophy (3)
+Introduction to Philosophy (3)

-ARTS 300 Art Survey (3)
+Art Survey (3)

-RELG 303 A Survey of Biblical Literature (3)
+A Survey of Biblical Literature (3)

-HUMN 400 Research Methodology for Capstone (3)
+Research Methodology for Capstone (3)

-HUMN 460 Humanities Capstone (3)
+Humanities Capstone (3)

-Concentrations (Any two of the ese eight must be completed.)
+se eight must be completed.)

-Art Music
+Music

-English Philosophy
+Philosophy

-French Religion
+Religion

-History Spanish
+Spanish

-Art

-ARTS 100 Basic Design (3)
+Basic Design (3)

-ARTS 212 Basic Drawing I (3)
+Basic Drawing I (3)

-ARTS 213 Basic Drawing II (3)
+Basic Drawing II (3)

-9 additional hours of Art elective es

-English
+es

-ENGL 301 World Literature (Ancient) (3)
+World Literature (Ancient) (3)

-ENGL 302 World Literature (Modern) (3)
+World Literature (Modern) (3)